practicusai/docs/docs/k8s-setup.md

 These changes are stored in the management database, so we strongly suggest you to regularly back up your database.

 * **Groups**: We strongly suggest you to create groups before granting rights.
-E.g.: power users, data scientists, data engineers, citizen data scientists ..
+E.g.: power users, data scientists, data engineers, citizen data scientists.
 * **Users**: You can create users and give fine-grained access to admin console elements.
 Staff users can log in to admin console.
 Most users should not need this level access, and only use Practicus AI App.
 * **Central Configuration**: Please view "Cluster Definitions" to change your service name and location.
 E.g. to "Practicus AI Service" located in "Seattle".
 When end users login using the App, this is the information they will see while exploring data sources.
 This information is cached for future use, so the earlier you change the better.
 * **Cloud Worker Admin**: It is crucial you visit every page on this section and adjust Cloud Worker (pod) capacity settings.
 You can adjust which group/user should have access to what kind of capacity.